USDA-FSA/fsa-design-system/guides/applications/buttons.md

 <div class="dut-button-demo__section">

 <button class="fsa-btn fsa-btn--primary" type="button">Primary</button>
 <button class="fsa-btn fsa-btn--secondary" type="button">Secondary</button>
 <button class="fsa-btn fsa-btn--tertiary" type="button">Tertiary</button>
 <button class="fsa-btn fsa-btn--alt" type="button">Alt</button>
 <button class="fsa-btn fsa-btn--primary" disabled="disabled" type="button">Disabled</button>
-<a href="#" class="dut-button-demo__cancel-link">Cancel</a>
+<button class="fsa-btn fsa-btn--flat" type="button">Cancel</button>
 </div>

 **PRIMARY:** A primary style shall be applied to a button that represents the top priority action a User might take in a given situation.
 Submitting a form or continuing a stepped process would be considered primary.

 **SECONDARY:** A secondary style shall be applied to buttons that are not top priority, but the action is relevant for features and functionality that keep a User on the same screen.
 An example of this would be a button that is labeled "View Producer" that displays data on the same screen without continuing a process.

 **TERTIARY:** A tertiary style shall be applied only to buttons that perform a destructive action.
 A "Delete" button is a good example of an action that requires the tertiary style.

 **ALT:** The alt style shall be applied to buttons with functionality viewed as contrary to progress.
 An example of this would be a "Clear" button that removes data from form fields to start a new process, but does not delete data that is stored in a database.
 The use of "Cancel" within a popup or modal is also appropriate for the alt style.

 **DISABLED:** The disabled style shall be applied to any buttons unable to be clicked by a User, but should remain present and visible as an action that can be performed once other criteria is met.

-**UNDERLINED:** In most cases, a button labeled as "Cancel" should be shown with a style that uses an underline.
+**FLAT:** In most cases, a button labeled as "Cancel" should be shown with the Flat style which looks similar to a text link.
 By giving this button very low priority and prominence on the screen, it will not be easily mistaken as an action to take without contemplation from a User.
 Canceling a process can be destructive in nature, but it does not remove stored data from the database.

 ## General Guidelines: